tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Lesser Telepathy

-**Casting Time/Duration**: 5 minutes**/**1 hour
+**Casting Time/Duration:** 5 minutes**/**1 hour

-**Market/Component Cost**: 250 gp**/**50 gp and 1 recovery
+**Market/Component Cost:** 250 gp**/**50 gp and 1 recovery

-**Effect**: You grant yourself telepathy.
+**Effect:** You grant yourself telepathy.
 This telepathy can be used only to communicate to nearby allies.

 #### Magic Circle

-**Casting Time/Duration**: 1 hour**/**Until broken
+**Casting Time/Duration:** 1 hour**/**Until broken

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You inscribe a circle on the ground, a circle emblazoned with arcane symbols of protection.
+**Effect:** You inscribe a circle on the ground, a circle emblazoned with arcane symbols of protection.
 If drawn correctly, these symbols make it difficult for creatures of a particular origin to enter or pass.
 When performing the ritual, you choose aberrant, elemental, fey, immortal, natural, shadow, or all.
 The last option applies a –5 penalty to your check.
 The circle requires 1 minute to inscribe per square inside the circle (and it must be a circle).

-**Skill Check**: An affected creature whose level is lower than your Arcana skill check result minus 10 cannot pass through the circle, affect creatures through the circle's boundary, or affect the boundary in any way.
+**Skill Check:** An affected creature whose level is lower than your Arcana skill check result minus 10 cannot pass through the circle, affect creatures through the circle's boundary, or affect the boundary in any way.
 Other creatures of an affected origin take force damage equal to your Arcana skill check result when passing through the boundary, but doing so breaks the circle.
 Unaffected creatures can take a standard action to obscure the inscription and break the circle.

 #### Object Reading

-**Casting Time/Duration**: 1 hour**/**5 minutes
+**Casting Time/Duration:** 1 hour**/**5 minutes

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: You see images you wish to see related to an object you hold at the completion of the ritual.
+**Effect:** You see images you wish to see related to an object you hold at the completion of the ritual.

-**Skill Check**: Your Arcana skill check result determines the number of images you see that are associated with the object's past.
+**Skill Check:** Your Arcana skill check result determines the number of images you see that are associated with the object's past.
 You might choose to see a sword's last owner, the creature that forged it, and the last creature it killed.

 | Arcana Skill Check Result | Number of Images |
 | ------------------- | ---------------- |